tigergraph/ecosys/tutorials/GraphRAG.md

 [Go back to top](#top)

-### Deploy with Kubernetes
+### Manual Deploy of GraphRAG with Kubernetes
 * Step 1: Get kubernetes deployment file
-  - Download the [graphrag-k8s.yml](https://raw.githubusercontent.com/tigergraph/ecosys/refs/heads/master/tutorials/graphrag/graphrag-k8s.yml) file directly
+  Download the [graphrag-k8s.yml](https://raw.githubusercontent.com/tigergraph/ecosys/refs/heads/master/tutorials/graphrag/graphrag-k8s.yml) file directly

+* Step 2: Modify `graphrag-k8s.yml` (optional)
+  Remove the sections for tigergraph instance if you're using a standalone TigerGraph instance instead

-* Step 2: Set up configurations
+* Step 3: Set up server configurations
   Next, in the same directory as the Kubernetes deployment file is in, create a `configs` directory and download the following configuration files:
   * [configs/server_config.json](https://raw.githubusercontent.com/tigergraph/ecosys/refs/heads/master/tutorials/graphrag/configs/server_config.json)

   Update the TigerGraph database information, LLM API keys and other configs accordingly.

+* Step 4 Install Nginx Ingress (Optional)
+  If Nginx Ingress is not installed yet, it can be installed using `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.2.1/deploy/static/provider/cloud/deploy.yaml`

-* Step 3: Start all services
+* Step 5: Start all services
   Replace `/path/to/graphrag/configs` with the absolute path of the `configs` folder inside `graphrag-k8s.yml`, and update the TigerGraph database information and other configs accordingly.

   Now, simply run `kubectl apply -f graphrag-k8s.yml` and wait for all the services to start.

-> Note: Nginx Ingress should be installed using `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.2.1/deploy/static/provider/cloud/deploy.yaml`

 [Go back to top](#top)

-# Run Demo
+# Run GraphRAG Demo

 ### Use Preloaded GraphRAG